joelouthan/Theologicus/src/genesis/genesis06-1-7.md

 I have said this time and time before: the supernatural forces has more to do with your life than you can possible see and imagine.
 You cannot see but it has a great impact on your life than anything circumstance within the material plane.

->Ephesians 6:12 (CSB) For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the cosmic powers of this darkness, against evil, spiritual forces in the heavens.
+>Ephesians 6:12 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the cosmic powers of this darkness, against evil, spiritual forces in the heavens.

 Without God, you are fighting the wrong fight and against the wrong people.
 You spend your time being hateful and hating one another instead waging war on the real enemies of God--namely Satan and demons, hell, sin, and death.